GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

         topic=args.topic) | 'Parse JSON to Dict' >> beam.Map(
             json.loads))

 There are two branches at the next step.
-The one on the right in the figure above, writes the incoming stream of events to the raw BigQuery table.
+The one on the right in the figure above writes the incoming stream of events to the raw BigQuery table.
 The table is created if it does not exist.

     # Write to the raw table